United Republican Party (Kenya)

 The United Republican Party (URP) was a political party in Kenya.

 History

-The party was launched by William Ruto, in conjunction with several Kenyan politicians allied to a faction of Orange Democratic Movement opposed to Raila Odinga, as their vehicle for the March 2013 general elections.
-The party's launch was announced after a week of meetings on 15 January 2012.
-In December, Ruto and the leaders of several other political parties signed a pre-election coalition deal, in which he became a running mate for Uhuru Kenyatta and URP received half the spoils of an election victory.
-The party subsequently joined the Jubilee Alliance, which nominated Kenyatta for the presidency.
-In the elections Kenyatta was elected president, whilst the URP emerged as the third-largest party in Parliament, winning 12 seats in the Senate and 76 in the National Assembly.
+The United Republican Party (URP) was launched by William Ruto on 15 January 2012, in collaboration with several Kenyan politicians who were part of a faction within the Orange Democratic Movement (ODM) opposed to its leader, Raila Odinga.
+The formation of the party followed a series of meetings held earlier that month, positioning URP as a political vehicle for the upcoming March 2013 general elections.

+In December 2012, Ruto and leaders of other political parties entered into a pre-election coalition agreement.
+Under the deal, Ruto was named the running mate of Uhuru Kenyatta, with URP set to receive an equitable share of government positions in the event of an electoral victory.
+The party subsequently became a member of the Jubilee Alliance, which nominated Kenyatta as its presidential candidate.
+In the 2013 elections, Kenyatta was elected president, and URP emerged as the third-largest party in Parliament, securing 12 seats in the Senate and 76 in the National Assembly.

-In 2016, the party was dissolved by Secretary-General Fred Muteti and William Ruto merging into the Jubilee Party.
+In 2016, URP was formally dissolved by Secretary-General Fred Muteti and William Ruto, as part of a merger into the newly formed Jubilee Party.